simolus3/drift/docs/pages/docs/Advanced Features/isolates.md

 template: layouts/docs/single
 ---

+Drift can transparently run your queries in a background isolate to keep the foreground free for other tasks.
+This is especially helpful for Flutter, where using a background isolate helps reduce skipped frames.

+With Drift's isolate setup, you only need to change how you _open_ your database.
+Internally, Drift will apply its magic and send all database operations to an internal server running on a background isolate.
+Zero code changes are needed for queries!

 ## Preparations

 To use the isolate api, first enable the appropriate [build option]({{ "builder_options.md" | pageUrl }}) by